PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

 ~~~~~~~~~~~~~

 Code snippets are called for classes, interfaces, functions, enums, constructors, property getters/setters, files, directories, etc.
 User can use them to generate multiple files.
-For example user can generate C-C++ code to implement binding logic on C++ side and
+For example, user can generate C/C++ code and target language code to implement some binding logic
-target language file to expose interface and also add some logic.
+between those languages.

 .. code-block:: yaml